What should I pay my babysitter?

 Get the going rate in your town.

-There are several factors you should expect to impact the rate of pay.
-Once you've figured out the basic pay rate, see the following information to help you adjust the rate as needed.
+The rates above are based on what local providers on Care.com typically request.
+However, there are several factors that can impact what families pay for care.
+Once you've figured out a basic rate, see the following information to help you adjust as needed.

 Amount of child care